History of Paraguay: Military dictatorships

-The February Revolution
+February Revolution

 The revolution of February 1936 overthrew Liberal Party politicians who had won the war.
 The soldiers, veterans, students, and others who revolted actually felt that victory had come despite the Liberal government.
 Promising a national and social revolution, they occupied Asunción and brought Colonel Rafael Franco to power.

 During its 18 months of existence, the Franco government showed that it was serious about social justice by expropriating more than 200,000 hectares of land and distributing it to 10,000 peasant families.
 In addition, the new government guaranteed workers the right to strike and established an eight-hour work day.

 Perhaps the government's most lasting contribution affected national consciousness.
 In a gesture calculated to rewrite history and erase seven decades of national shame, Franco declared Francisco Solano López a national hero "sin ejemplar" (without precedent) because he had stood up to foreign threats, and sent a team to Cerro Corá to find his unmarked grave.
 His remains, along with those of his father, were buried in the National Pantheon of the Heroes.
 A monument to him was erected on Asunción's highest hill.

 Despite the popular enthusiasm that greeted the February Revolution, Franco's government lacked a clear program.
-In a sign of the times, Franco practiced his Mussolini-style spellbinding oratory from a balcony.
-But when he published his distinctly fascist-sounding Decree Law No. 152 promising a "totalitarian transformation" similar to those in Europe, protests erupted.
+When he published his distinctly fascist-sounding Decree Law No. 152 promising a "totalitarian transformation" similar to those in Europe, protests erupted.
 The youthful, idealistic elements that had come together to produce the Febrerista movement were actually a hodgepodge of conflicting political tendencies and social opposites, and Franco was soon in deep political trouble.
-Franco's cabinet reflected almost every conceivable shade of dissident political opinion, and included socialists, fascist sympathizers, nationalists, Colorados, and Liberal cívicos.